High Arches

 Goal: redistribute load, improve stability, protect soft tissues, and address the deformity driver.

-Custom orthotics (cavus-specific design)
+Custom Orthotics (cavus-specific design)

-Intrinsic and extrinsic posting guided by gait and Coleman block findings
+Intrinsic/extrinsic posting guided by gait and Coleman block findings

-Footwear prescription
+Footwear Prescription

 Stable, cushioned trainers with adequate midsole thickness